scitran/client/Download-and-read.md

      file = st.search('file','project label exact','DEMO','filename','dtiError.json');
      fName = st.downloadFile(file{1});

-In this case file{1} is a struct, like the one that is returned from a search.
-At a minimum the struct must contain the fields file.parent.type and file.parent.x_id.
+Note that file{1} is a struct, like the one that is returned from a search.
+At a minimum the struct must contain the fields file.file.name, file.parent.type and file.parent.x_id.

 ### Container type and id known